rjshkhr/cleanfolio-minimal/README.md

 # Cleanfolio Minimal

-A portfolio template built with HTML, CSS and JavaScript.
+A portfolio template built with HTML, CSS, and JavaScript.

 ## Preview